Price Only Tip of Total Car Cost Iceberg

 When you are looking to buy a car do you only consider the monthly payment when deciding whether or not you can afford to purchase the car?
-If so, your "personal finance" luxury liner stands a good chance of meeting the same fate as the Titanic.
+If so, then your "personal finance" luxury liner stands a good chance of meeting the same fate as the Titanic.

 In addition to the purchase price of the car, you can also expect to be charged sales tax (if applicable) as well as your initial title transfer and license fees.
-Sadly, many people simply add these costs to the financing package, meaning they will be paying interest on these upfront fees for years to come.
+Sadly, many people add these costs to the financing package, meaning they will be paying interest on these upfront fees for years to come.

 But wait!
-It's not enough to know what depreciation is, you must also understand the difference between two types of depreciation.
+It's not enough to know what depreciation is; you must also understand the difference between two types of depreciation.
 In addition to normal depreciation that occurs as an asset wears out or becomes obsolete, there is also a type of depreciation I refer to as Warp Speed Depreciation.

 Warp speed depreciation is the type of depreciation that occurs the moment something goes from being "new" to being "used."
-The instant you sign the papers to become the proud owner of a brand new car, the brand new car becomes a "used" car and the resale value plummets by as much as 20% of the purchase price!
+The instant you sign the papers to become the proud owner of a brand new car, the brand new car becomes a "used" car, and the resale value plummets by as much as 20% of the purchase price!

 If you want to see for yourself just how drastic of an effect depreciation can have on your potential future wealth, be sure to experiment with various new and used car buying scenarios using the Car Depreciation Calculator.